MichiganDataScienceTeam/MDST-Onboarding/README.md

 The definition of success for us is to have everyone who begins the tutorials finish them.
 Thus, we will offer support in two ways:

-- Sunday Tutorials: Live tutorials will be held on 9/11 and 9/18 (time and location TBA).
+- Sunday Tutorials: Live tutorials will be held on 9/11 and 9/18 from 12 to 3 in Mason Hall.
+We do not have rooms booked so watch your email for the exact room number closer to the start.
 These will be a combination of us going over sections of the tutorials as requested by new members and hosting office hours.

-- Weekday Office Hours: We will be offering two to three office hours on weekdays (time TBA) between now and the submission deadline.
-We will offer these both in-person (tentatively in East Hall (Math) Atrium) and on zoom.
+- Weekday Office Hours: We will be offering office hours from 7 to 9 PM on 9/7, 9/14, and 9/21.
+We will offer these both in-person in East Hall (Math) Atrium and on zoom (link will be posted on the website).

 Join the mailing list and monitor the tutorials [page](https://www.mdst.club/tutorials) on our website to make sure you hear about upcoming tutorials and office hours.

 ## Submission

 A submission form where you will also indicate your project preferences will be released via both email and our [website](mdst.club) in the upcoming weeks.
-The submission deadline is tentatively set at `11:59 PM, 9/20`.
+The submission deadline is tentatively set at `11:59 PM, 9/25`.
 You *absolutely* must submit the form by the deadline to work on a project this semester.

 In your submission, we are looking for:
 - [REQUIRED] checkpoint 0 and checkpoint 1.
 These are assessed by completion and effort.
 These materials are non-trivial and it is totally fine to make some mistakes.